pyeventsourcing/eventsourcing/README.md

 event sourced projections (mutator functions), and other policies in addition to the persistence subscriber.

-When constructing the application object, you need to pass in a stored event repository.
-Because many variations of datastores and schemas are possible, the dependencies are fully explicit, and the resulting stored event repository is injected into the application by constructor parameter.
+When constructing the application object, you will need to pass in a stored event repository.
+Because many variations of datastores and schemas are possible, the dependencies have been made fully explicit, and the resulting stored event repository is injected into the application by constructor parameter.